Jickey0/Nand2tetris/readme.md

-Here's my work for the nand2tetris course!
+Here is my work for designing a full fledged computer using HDL and Python!

+I couldn't have done this without the help of Nand2tetris at the Hebrew University of Jerusalem

 Check it out!